 What they don’t know can hurt you.

-All bodies are different.
-A qualified trainer begins by screening your movement patterns and uses additional testing to understand your needs.
-If your trainer doesn’t measure how well you move, then how can he or she possibly know what you should be doing?
+All bodies are different, and even a qualified trainer doesn’t know exactly where to start until they screen your movement patterns and put you through additional testing.
+If your trainer doesn’t measure how well move, then how can he or she possibly know what you should be doing?

 The best trainers show you exercises that will benefit you in your everyday life.
 A combination of stability, mobility, and strength exercises round out a healthy workout plan.
 They will recommend a strengthening plan to work on both your anterior and posterior muscles so that your body is physically strong to support your daily activities.

 A qualified trainer will also be able to explain why they recommend the exercises they are having you do.
 They will educate you on what to do outside of the gym as well.